phetsims/decaf/README.md

 ## Set up to run PhET Build GUI
 1. Check out the svn branch "decaf"
-2. Use Java 1.8 OpenJDK
+2. Use jdk1.7.0_80.jdk from Oracle
-3. Use the .idea project that comes with checkout, use Java 1.8 OpenJDK (like 1.8.0_241)
+3. Use the .idea project that comes with checkout
 4. Update the deployDecaf script to use your build command (from running BuildScript in IntelliJ)

 For the following commands, use --debug if something is wrong